SIA Women in Security Forum Scholarship Program

 Furthering Educational Opportunities and Promoting Advancement for a Diverse Security Workforce

 The purpose of the SIA Women in Security Forum Scholarship program is to further educational opportunities for the widest spectrum of people and empower all to join the SIA Women in Security Forum and thrive in the security industry.
-Through this scholarship – open to SIA members and student members – each awardee will receive at least $3,000 to use toward continuing education and professional development courses, conferences or webinars, SIA program offerings, repayment of student loan debt and/or other academic or education programs.
+Through this scholarship – open to all SIA members and student members – each awardee will receive at least $3,000 to use toward continuing education and professional development courses, conferences or webinars, SIA program offerings, repayment of student loan debt and/or other academic or education programs.

 - Open to SIA student members and members of SIA's Women in Security Forum who are employees of SIA member companies

 Scholarship funds may be leveraged for any of the following purposes:

 - Registration costs for any SIA education or certification programs or conferences.

 - Registration costs for other industry education and certification programs.

 - Tuition payments for courses that will lead to completion of accredited programs offered by trade and vocational schools or associate’s, bachelor’s or master’s degree programs related to the security industry.

 Each applicant must meet all relevant requirements set forth below to be considered eligible as a scholarship recipient.